AlpacaRelay logo

 How is the Email Quality Score calculated?

-Can I customize this template?
+Can I customize this allocation notice email template?

 82EQS